The most flexible no-code ITSM solution

 Ticket volumes continue to rise — 46% of IT support professionals reported an increase over the past year, largely due to the adoption of new applications, devices, and user demands.
 Having a dedicated IT support function helps absorb this pressure while improving service consistency across the organization.

-3. Security adherence: IT support teams often implement policies related to access control, patching, and antivirus tools, reducing exposure to threats.
+- Security adherence: IT support teams often implement policies related to access control, patching, and antivirus tools, reducing exposure to threats.

 IT support tiers

-• Tier 0 – self-service
+- Tier 0 – self-service

 This tier lets users solve common problems without contacting support staff.
 It includes knowledge bases, FAQs, and automated tools for routine tasks like password resets and basic software installation.
 Self-service options are available 24/7, reducing support tickets while giving users immediate solutions to simple problems.
+Escalation happens when users cannot resolve the issue through available resources or when the request requires permissions that only IT staff can grant.

-• Tier 1 – first-line support
+- Tier 1 – first-line support

 Tier 1 is the first human contact point when self-service isn't enough.
 These technicians handle basic issues through help desk channels (phone, email, chat, ticketing systems).
 They address common problems like login issues, basic hardware failures, and standard software questions.
 Tier 1 staff usually follow predefined scripts or procedures.

-• Tier 2 – second-line support
+- Tier 2 – second-line support

-• Tier 3 – expert support
+- Tier 3 – expert support

 Involves specialists, developers, or vendors.
 Handles unresolved or recurring issues that require deep technical knowledge, source code access, or hardware-level diagnostics.
 They tackle the most complex issues requiring in-depth product knowledge or advanced technical skills.
 These experts often create solutions for problems without established fixes and develop procedures that lower tiers can use for similar issues in the future.

-• Tier 4 – external vendors
+- Tier 4 – external vendors

 Applies when the issue involves third-party services, hardware, or proprietary software not managed internally.
 This includes software vendors, hardware manufacturers, and specialized consultants who have proprietary knowledge or tools.
 Tier 4 support typically operates under service-level agreements (SLAs) tied to vendor contracts.

-IT support types
+Types of IT support

 Support can also be categorized by how and when it is delivered.

-• Reactive support: Triggered by reported issues, incidents, or failures.
+- Reactive support: Triggered by reported issues, incidents, or failures.
 The team investigates, diagnoses, and resolves problems as they occur.
 Most ticket-based work falls under this model.

-• Proactive support: Focuses on preventing problems before they impact users.
+- Proactive support: Focuses on preventing problems before they impact users.
 Activities include system monitoring, applying patches, performance tuning, capacity planning, and updating configurations based on trends or alerts.

-• Remote support: Delivered through remote access tools that allow technicians to troubleshoot systems without being physically present.
+- Remote support: Delivered through remote access tools that allow technicians to troubleshoot systems without being physically present.
 Often used for geographically distributed teams or hybrid environments.

-• On-site support: Involves direct physical interaction with hardware or infrastructure.
+- On-site support: Involves direct physical interaction with hardware or infrastructure.
 Used when remote resolution isn’t possible, such as with cable replacements, hardware swaps, or secure environments with access restrictions.

 IT support roles and responsibilities